MRCIEU/temmpo/README.md

 ## Importing MeSH Terms

 Annually MeSH terms are released.
-Thicn be as early as November for the following year.
-There is a mangement command that can be run annually once the new terms have been sourced.
+This can be as early as November for the following year.
+There is a management command that can be run annually once the new terms have been sourced.
+Reference: ftp://nlmpubs.nlm.nih.gov/online/mesh/MESH_FILES/meshtrees/

     python manage.py import_mesh_terms ./temmpo/prepopulate/mtrees2018.bin 2018

-# TODO: TMMA-131 Create model migrations
-# TODO: TMMA-131 Create data migration for adding 2015 stub mesh term to existing root node
-# TODO: TMMA-131 Add a 2015 and a 2018 root node to JSON fixture
-# TODO: TMMA-131 Needs updating to refect parent node